 Dr. Khorasani has also been teaching leadership skills to a number of companies.
 He not only concentrates on classical leadership tools (goal setting and formulation, interim performance audit, performance appraisal, motivation, team development), but is specialized in Business Ethics and Practical Ethics.
 He teaches Business Ethics to Master of Science Students in business administration at the Frankfurt School of Finance and Management.

-Dr. Khorasani has published seven books and is the award-winning author who won three major book Prizes:
+Dr. Khorasani has published nine books and is the award-winning author who won three major book Prizes:

 - Gloria Musealis 2018 for his book "Heirloom of Steel: The Collection of Oriental and Asian Arms and Armor in Znojmo Museum (The Czech Republic)", which is a major Czech Museum Prize,

 - The Book Prize of the Islamic Republic of Iran in 2012 for his book Lexicon of Arms and Armor from Iran: A Study of Symbols and Terminology, and

 - The Book Prize of the Islamic Republic of Iran in 2009 for his book Arms and Armor from Iran: The Bronze Age to the End of the Qajar Period.

 He has also written 192 print articles (more than 130 in peer review journals worldwide).

 Books written by Manouchehr Moshtagh Khorasani